TLantern/Countypuller/Chatbot/cc-frontend/USER_TYPE_SYSTEM.md

 - LPH users only see `lis_pendens_filing` records they created
 - MD users only see `md_case_search_filing` records they created
+- Hillsborough NH users only see `hillsborough_nh_filing` records they created
 - No cross-contamination between user types

 ## Testing

-1. Create two test accounts
+1. Create three test accounts
-2. Set one to LPH, one to MD_CASE_SEARCH using user settings
+2. Set one to LPH, one to MD_CASE_SEARCH, one to HILLSBOROUGH_NH using user settings
 3. Login as each user and verify:
    - Different dashboard layouts
    - Different data columns